milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 *Izumi shakes his head, staring down at his lap without an answer.
 Judging from the melancholy in his expression, the topic must've weighed heavily on him.*

-Izumi: "Unfortunately, I'm not actually sure what that 'something' is."
+Izumi: "There's no sense of life in them.
+Whenever I see the work of other photographers, they always feel so alive and dynamic.
+But I don't feel that in my work."

-Izumi: "I'm just not satisfied with the photos I've taken to date."
+Izumi: "That's why I'm not satisfied with the photos I've taken to date."

 *Izumi meets our gaze, his eyes carrying a determined glint of hope.*

-*In that moment, I realize that despite his gentle impression, there's a resilience in him; a quiet, stubborn strength to fulfill his desire.*
+Izumi: "I'm not sure what it takes to achieve that feeling, but this spirit guiding thing. . ."

-Izumi: "So this spirit guiding thing. . ."
+Izumi: "I'll use it as another chance to figure it out and take the photo I've been striving for."

-Izumi: "I'll use it as another chance to create the photo I've been striving for."
+*In that moment, I realize that despite his gentle impression, there's a hint of stubbornness in him; a quiet, resilient strength to fulfill his desire.*

 Ingram: ". . .I see, I applaud your resolve."